DarkFlippers/unleashed-firmware/documentation/DangerousSettings.md

 1. Please do not do that unless you know what exactly you are doing
 2. You don't need extended range for almost all use cases
 3. Extending frequency range and transmitting on frequencies that outside of hardware specs can damage your hardware!
-4. Flipper Devices team and/or unleashed fw developers is not responsible of any damage that can be caused by using CFW or extending frequency ranges!!!
+4. Flipper Devices team and/or unleashed/RogueMaster fw developers are not responsible of any damage that can be caused by using CFW or extending frequency ranges!!!

-If you really sure you need that change, find `subghz/assets/dangerous_settings` file on your microSD, read comments on first lines and change `false` to `true`
+If you really sure you need that change, find `subghz/assets/extend_range.txt` file on your microSD, read comments on first lines and change `false` to `true`